rmattson1008/rmattson1008.github.io/README.txt

-Directive by HTML5 UP
+Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple single pager built around an angular motif (powered by SVG awesomeness).
-Should work great for a landing page.
-Also includes default styling for a bunch of standard page elements (uncomment the huge block of commented-out HTML to see it).
+Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
+Includes a contact form, pre-styled elements, and Sass sources.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.